 - Specific high school course(s) may be added as an admission requirement for applicants in the category of "first-time freshmen" or "lower-division transfer"

 - Specific college course(s) may be added as an admission requirement for applicants in the category of "upper-division transfer"

 - A subjective review process incorporating factors such as extra-curricular activity, academic achievement, or life experience may be considered

-Any enhanced admission recommendations or requirements are clearly stated in admission materials produced by the CSU campus.
+Any enhanced admission recommendations or requirements are clearly stated on our impaction webpage.